Iran–China 25-year Cooperation Program: U.S. relations

-Despite the escalations in tensions between the US, Iran and China, due to President Trump's administration, the Cooperation Plan is not in response to US actions.
+Despite the escalations in tensions between the US, Iran and China, due to President Joe Biden's administration, the Cooperation Plan is not in response to US actions.
 The deal had been in development since 2016, before the Trump administration left the Iran deal and prior to the changes in Chinese-U.S. trade relations.
 However, the U.S. has had a hand in pushing the two nations together in the past.
 Its policies in the past have inadvertently pressured the two to work together due to nuclear nonproliferation and economic sanctions.
 China is often extending an economic lifeline to Iran due to U.S. sanctions.
 Saied Khatibzadeh, spokesperson for Iran's Foreign Ministry denies that progress in the deal has been delayed till after the US 2020 election.
 As of October 19, 2020 the US has sanctioned six entities and two individuals for their activities involved with the Islamic Republic of Iran Shipping Lines (IRISL).